rhlobo/pysect/README.md

 This projects aims to help me have fun, creating a demand for myself practing and refreshing some networking concepts.
 For now - and probably a long time - it will not be handled as a serios project: do not expect continuation.

+## Proxy

+The `primitive_proxy.py` script is a simple flask server that uses the full _url_ for each request it receives to make a request to the real server.
+It wait for the answer, later on returning it to whoever made the request for it.

+__In order to make it work, you need to spoof the desired DNS on the "requestant" machine (for testing purposes.__ Manual test it by altering the `/etc/hosts` file.

 ### Backlog - Ideas

 - Create APR poisoning tool